Don Yoder: Academic career

-Recognition
+Affiliations

 Yoder served as president of the American Folklore Society in 1981.
 An annual lecture at the Society is named in his honour as well as a graduate award.

 Yoder was influential in the creation of the American Folklife Center.
 In 1970, Yoder was one of the witness before Congress as part of the hearings examining the concept of an American Folklife Foundation, where he testified in favour of such a foundation.
 When the American Folklife Center was founded six years later, Yoder was named as one of its original Trustees.

 Collections

 The University of North Carolina has a Don Yoder Collection of American Hymnody.
 His art and ephemera collection is now housed in the library at Cabrini University.